mr-esser/fend/projects/evaluate-news-nlp/README.md

 If anything goes wrong behind the scenes, the frontend will alert you by showing an - admittedly very general - error message.
 In most cases, the error is either due to the app backend being down, or the URL being inaccessible or pointing to a non-English document.

-If none of the above reasons are to blame, take a look at the server console log for more detailed hints as to what went wrong.
+If none of the above conditions are to blame, take a look at the server console log for more detailed hints as to what went wrong.

 Generally, articles from [The Guardian](https://www.theguardian.com) have proven to play nice with MeaningCloud's service.
 So, they can be considered a good starting point for bug-hunting.